joeavanzato/LogBoost/README.md

 -dbdir [string] (default="") - Specify the directory containing MaxMind DBs at the dir or one level below - if they don't exist, will attempt to download.
 -updategeo [bool] (default=false) - Update local MaxMind DBs (if they already exist)

--api [string] (default="") - Specify a MaxMind API key - if not provided will subsequently check for ENVVAR 'MM_API' then mm_api.txt in CWD.
+-api [string] (default="") - Specify a MaxMind API accountid/ke in format "$ID:$KEY" - if not provided will subsequently check for ENVVAR 'MM_API' then mm_api.txt in CWD.

 -logdir [string] (default="input") - specify the directory containing one or more files to process -outputdir [string] (default="output") - specify the directory to store enriched logs - defaults to $CWD\output